Japan marks 72 years since Hiroshima atomic bomb

 newsletters in your inbox

-"For us to truly pursue a world without nuclear weapons, we need participation from both nuclear-weapons and non-nuclear weapons states," Abe said in his speech at the annual ceremony.
+"For us to truly pursue a world without nuclear weapons, we need participation from both nuclear-weapon and non-nuclear weapon states," said Mr Abe.

-"Our country is committed to leading the international community by encouraging both sides" to make progress toward abolishing nuclear arms, Abe added without directly referring to the UN treaty.
+"Our country is committed to leading the international community by encouraging both sides" to make progress towards abolishing nuclear arms, Mr Abe added, without referring directly to the UN treaty.

+Over 50,000 people attended the ceremony, including survivors of the attack, their descendants, peace activists and representatives from some 80 countries and regions.

+While Mr Abe was delivering the speech, demonstrators gathered around the park to protest against a move to revise the pacifist Constitution and other policies that they say could bring war to Japan, as well as the recent scandals that have led to Mr Abe's approval rating plunging.

 Japanese officials routinely argue that they abhor nuclear weapons, but the nation's defence is firmly set under the US nuclear umbrella.